ping-media/users/README.md

 2. Review the health check at `http://localhost:3000/health`
 3. Check server logs for detailed error messages
 4. Verify database connectivity and permissions
+5. Ensure MariaDB server is running and accessible

+## 🔄 Migration from SQLite

+This project has been migrated from SQLite to MariaDB for better scalability and performance.
+The migration tools are included to help transition existing data.

 ---